DanieleGioia/PerishableDCM/README.md

 defines two products A and B, where B has:

-1. A lead time of 2 days
+1. A lead time of 2 days.
-2. A shelf life of 2 days
+2. A shelf life of 2 days.
-3. A price that decrease w.r.t. to the age (4 if new, 3.3 after one day)
+3. A price that decrease w.r.t. to the age (4 if new, 3.3 after one day).
-4. A cost of 2
+4. A cost of 2.
-5. No salvage value
+5. No salvage value.
-6. A quality (Needed for the linear DCM) that decrease w.r.t. the age (20 if new, 18 after one day)
+6. A quality (Needed for the linear DCM) that decrease w.r.t. the age (20 if new, 18 after one day).

 Whereas, the *conf_Store*